How to Become a Licensed Counselor in Tennessee

 Note: For more information on how to become a professional counselor in the state of Tennessee, please visit Tennessee Board of Licensed and Professional Counselors.

-Counselor Career Outlook In Tennessee
+Counseling Career Outlook In Tennessee

 The Bureau of Labor Statistics reported 2,330 mental health counselors, 1,870 rehabilitation counselors and 1,190 substance abuse counselors employed in the state of Tennessee in May of 2011.
 Their median annual salaries ranged from $23,890 to $36,130, which is slightly smaller than the national average.
-However, professionals can expect increased salaries with experience and depending upon where you live within the state of Tennessee.
+However, professionals can expect increased salaries with experience and depending on where you live within the state of Tennessee.